Cunibon/vs_node_view/README.md

 ];
 ```

-This way you UI could look something like this:
+This way your UI could look something like this:

 <p>
   <img src="https://firebon.de:8081/VSDemo/ContextMenu.png"